1,783 Houses For Rent in Memphis, TN

 Meet Your Next House for Rent in Memphis, TN

 Situated along the Mississippi River at the junction of Tennessee, Arkansas and Mississippi, Memphis is Tennessee's largest city.
-Memphians, who number 670,000 within the city and over a million in the metropolitan area, are proud of their rich heritage and culture.
-If you are moving to Memphis, Rentals.com is the clear choice for searching houses for rent or apartment rentals.Search Memphis rental houses, apartments for rent, condos and a variety of Memphis home rentals to suit your living needs.
+Memphians, who number 670,000 within the city and more than a million in the metropolitan area, are proud of their rich heritage and culture.
+Memphis is full of homes for rent to suit your living needs.

 If you visit Memphis, in addition to the tourist destinations mentioned above, consider checking out Graceland, former home of Memphis' most famous resident; Mud Island River Park, a 52-acre park with a topographical map of the mighty Mississippi that is to scale and covers five blocks; Sun Studio; the Stax Museum of American Soul Music; The Peabody Hotel, because everyone must see the famous march of the ducks; and a number of establishments in the Beale Street entertainment district.
 There are plenty more things to do involving the arts, sports, and family fun.

 Renting in Memphis

 Memphis enjoys a very affordable cost of living in comparison to other major U.S. cities.
 Midtown is home to lots of artists and musicians, and houses are reasonably priced.
 Rental houses are plentiful throughout the city and the prices are lower than the national average.
 Memphis has a variety of housing opportunities downtown with renovated lofts, condos for rent and an assortment of apartment buildings.